Water main break shuts down Cathedral of Learning - The Pitt News

-The break originated from a fire suppression line on the third floor, causing water to flow down to the floors below, according to Pitt spokesperson Joseph Miksch.
-The first three floors and the ground floor were evacuated immediately.
+The break originated from a fire suppression line on the third floor, according to Pitt spokesperson Joseph Miksch, causing water to flow down to the floors below.

+A scene from inside the Cathedral of Learning as students evacuate.
+Courtesy of Kevin Weldon, a Pitt junior mechanical engineering major. pic.twitter.com/HoWlDg5De1

 “Soon after the water source was determined and shut off, the entire building was closed and safely evacuated Monday morning,” Miksch said in an email.

-People who were above floor three could not leave the building until about two hours after the initial evacuation occurred.
+People who were above the third floor could not leave the building until about two hours after the initial evacuation occurred.

 Kevin Weldon, a junior mechanical engineering major, said his Introduction to Ethics class abandoned their classroom on the second floor at 9:30 a.m. when the ceiling started to leak.